faisalm1997/faisalm1997/README.md

 Welcome to my GitHub page.

-👀 I am currently learning different technologies in DevOps and Data Engineering.
-Have a 'can do' attitude towards learning and aiming to land a role in the above mentioned technological sectors.
+👀 I am currently learning different technologies in Data Architecture and Engineering.
 I will share my projects and learning with the community.

-🌱 I am currently learning Python/SQL/Machine Learning/Containers
+🌱 I am currently learning AWS/Python/DevOps technologies

 <!---
 faisalm1997/faisalm1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.